Luffier/the-pirate-calendar/README.md

 # the-pirate-calendar

-Adds RARBG links to trakt.tv (now with a settings menu!)
+Adds torrent links (RARBG, The Pirate Bay and more) to trakt.tv.
+Now with a settings menu!